gvwilson/thirdbit/src/fiction/iffy/1/index.md

 "But it'll cost you."

 The tension eased out of Iffy's shoulders.
-Mister Mishra didn't bargain unless he'd already decided he was going to say yes.
+Mister Mishra didn't bargain unless he'd already decided that he was going to say yes.
+After that it was just a matter of price.

 In the end,
 getting the rod bent straight cost her half an hour of sorting scraps for smelting.